projectfluent/fluent/guide/special.md

 In Fluent, text is the most important part of the file.
-As such, it doesn't have any special syntax: you can just write it without any delimiters (e.g. quotes).
-It also doesn't recognize any special escape sequences.
+As such, it doesn't have any special syntax: you can just write it without any delimiters (e.g. quotes) and you can use characters from all Unicode planes.
 Regular text should be enough to store the vast majority of translations.
 In rare cases when it's not, another type of text can be used: quoted text.

 ## Quoted Text

 Quoted text uses double quotes as delimiters and cannot contain line breaks.
-It can be used similar to how other types of expressions can: inside of placeables (e.g. `{"abc"}`).
+Like other types of expressions, it can be used inside of placeables (e.g.
+`{"abc"}`).
 It's rarely needed but can be used to insert characters which are otherwise considered special by Fluent in the given context.
 For instance, due to placeables using `{` and `}` as delimiters, inserting a literal curly brace into the translation requires special care.
 Quoted text can be effectively used for the purpose:

 ```
 opening-brace = This message features an opening curly brace: {"{"}.